about

 contact

-In January 2020, I co-founded Fresh Lime Soda Productions, a South Asian theater ensemble and incubator, with my creative partner Sabina Sethi Unni.
-FLSP actively seeks to dismantle traditional barriers to access in theater, focused on producing virtual and in-person politically-motivated new plays and talkbacks, connecting early-career artists with one another, and fostering a social community for South Asian artists and theater-lovers around the world.
+She is also the co-founder of Fresh Lime Soda Productions, a South Asian theater ensemble and incubator that seeks to dismantle traditional barriers to access in theater, focused on producing virtual and in-person politically-motivated new plays and talkbacks, connecting early-career artists with one another, and fostering a social community for South Asian artists and theater-lovers around the world.